Dungyichao/PeriodicScheduler_Semaphore/README.md

 	BX	  LR
 ```

-In main.c, we add tasks (in section 3.2.1)
+In main.c, we add tasks (in section 3.2.1).
+Don't forget to put the following 2 task in the osKernel.h header file.
 ```c++
 uint32_t pcount1,pcount2;